Proclamation of Bangladeshi Independence

-First declarations
+Declarations

 In the first general election in Pakistan, in December 1970, the Bangladesh Awami League (BAL) won nearly every seat representing East Pakistan.
 That gave them an absolute majority in the National Assembly.
 President Yahya Khan, however, kept them from taking power by postponing the convening of the assembly indefinitely.
 Tensions mounted; by early March 1971, there was broad support in East Pakistan for independence, but the AL leadership thought ongoing negotiations with Yahya Khan might still reach a solution short of secession.
 Yahya Khan spun out talks with the AL through 25 March, on the night of which he unleashed a military crackdown.

-In the evening of 25 March, Sheikh Mujibur Rahman, leader of the BAL, convened a meeting of senior Bengali nationalist leaders, including Tajuddin Ahmad and Colonel M A G Osmani, at his residence in Dhanmondi.
+In the evening of 25 March, Sheikh Mujibur Rahman, leader of the Awami League, convened a meeting of senior Bengali nationalist leaders, including Tajuddin Ahmad and Colonel M A G Osmani, at his residence in Dhanmondi.
 They were briefed by Bengali insiders within the military of an impending crackdown.
 They implored Mujib to declare independence but Mujib declined to do because he wanted independence in a bloodless systematic manner.
 Tajuddin Ahmed even brought all the recording instruments but had failed to convince Mujib to record independence declaration.
 Rather, Mujib ordered all the high ups to flee to India.
 However, Mujib decided to remain in Dhaka in hope of coming to a negotiated compromise with West Pakistan in becoming the Prime Minister of the whole Pakistan then it would have been easier to gain independence then.

 On the night of 25 March, the Pakistan Armed Forces launched Operation Searchlight in the capital of East Pakistan.
 Tanks rolled out on the streets of Dhaka.
-The troops were said to have massacred students and intellectuals in Dhaka University, as well as many civilians in other parts of the city.
+The troops massacred students and intellectuals in Dhaka University, as well as many civilians in other parts of the city.
 It set major cities ablaze and crushed resistance from the police and the East Pakistan Rifles (present-day Border Guard Bangladesh).

-At 12.20 AM on 26 March from his house at Dhanmondi, Sheikh Mujibur Rahman sent a message about attacks on EPR and police barracks in Dhaka, and declared the independence of Bangladesh through a telegram.
-The telegram was sent to Chittagong, where AL leader M. A. Hannan and Major Ziaur Rahman of the East Bengal Regiment broadcast the message on radio on behalf of Mujib.
+At 12.20 AM on 26 March from his house at Dhanmondi, Sheikh Mujibur Rahman sent a message before his arrest about the attacks on EPR and police barracks in Dhaka, and proclaimed the independence of Bangladesh.
+Major Ziaur Rahman of the East Bengal Regiment later on March 27 broadcast the declatration of independence on radio on behalf of Mujib.
 The declaration of independence was widely reported in newspapers around the world.
-As per the sixth schedule of the Constitution of Bangladesh, the text of Mujib's telegram by Major Ziaur Rahman stated the following.
+Major Ziaur Rahman's declaration is as follows: